dronedeploy/dronedeploy-apps-gitbook/plans.md

 ** plan.status **

-new -  Before the plan has been flown queued -  Plan is waiting to be processed processing -  Plan is being processed failed -  Plan failed during processing complete -  Plan has finished processing
+- "new":  Before the plan has been flown
+- "queued":  Plan is waiting to be processed
+- "processing":  Plan is being processed
+- "failed":  Plan failed during processing
+- "complete":  Plan has finished processing

 [**Full Example**](/plans/example-plans.getcurrentlyviewed.md)